santisq/PowerShellKusto/docs/en-US/Invoke-KustoQuery.md

 ### -Database

-This non mandatory parameter determines which Database in your Cluster will be targetted by your ingest command.
+This non mandatory parameter determines which Database in your Cluster will be targetted by your query command.

 > [!NOTE]
 >
-> If not supplied, the Database used will be the one specified when you called [`Connect-Kusto`](Connect-Kusto.md).
+> If not supplied, the Database used will be the one specified when you called [`Connect-Kusto`](Connect-Kusto.md#-database).

 ```yaml
 Type: String